AdobeDocs/cc-everywhere/README.md

-# Adobe Create Embed SDK
+# Adobe Express Embed SDK

-This is the repo for the SDK's [documentation site](https://developer.adobe.com/create-embed-sdk/docs/).
+This is the repo for the SDK's [documentation site](https://developer.adobe.com/express-embed-sdk/docs/).